Procurement and Supply Chain - Level 4

 - Plus 2 A-Levels in any subject at grade A*-D or equivalent

-- You must be 18 years of age by September 2022 to be eligible for this scheme
+- You must be 18 years old by September 2023 to be eligible for this scheme

-Our Procurement and Supply Chain function is responsible for implementing and managing contractual requirements with TfL's supply base of over three thousand suppliers, accounting for roughly £6bn spend per year.
+Our Procurement and Supply Chain function is responsible for implementing and managing contractual requirements with TfL's supply base of over 3,000 suppliers, accounting for roughly £6bn spend per year.

-Following the reduction in ridership since the pandemic, it's never been more important to be prudent with our money and understanding our contracts.
+Following the reduction in customers since the pandemic, it's never been more important to be prudent with our money and understanding our contracts.

 What you'll be doing

 As an apprentice, your two-year development programme will be made up of up to four placement rotations.
 Our aim is to equip you with the range of skills and experience you need for your successful career.

 Each placement will see you undertaking a wide variety of responsibilities that increase with your development on the scheme.

 You'll start by learning simple procurements to understand the business.
 By the end of the scheme, you'll be: